eclipse-tractusx/digital-product-pass/deployment/README.md

-# Deployment in ArgoCD Hotel Budapest
+## Technical Guide - Deployment in ArgoCD Hotel Budapest

 This document describes the battery pass application deployment steps in hotel budapest using helm charts.
 In order to deploy the app components, the following artifacts are required.